 Follow the link to learn more about the difference between IUI and ICI sperm straws.

 The difference between IUI treatment and ICSI treatment

-ICSI treatment is an option when the man’s sperm motility and quality is not good enough to fertilize the egg.
+ICSI treatment is an option when the man’s sperm motility and quality are not good enough to fertilize the egg.
 This means, that like IVF treatment, the egg will be manually fertilized by a fertility doctor, and from there placed in an incubator, where an embryo hopefully develops.

 If you are dealing with infertility, you are far from alone.
 Many people overcome infertility, and there are various possibilities and ways for you to become a parent despite dealing with infertility.
 Start by consulting your doctor to find out what options you have.
 With this knowledge, you can ask yourself what feels right for you and start planning your path to parenthood.